dongyx/hardv/README.md

 	(recite) A: 0x800
 	Wrong!
 The answer is: 0x8000

-The mod can also be embedded in the input file, demonstrated by the following.
+Mods can also be embedded in the input file, demonstrated by the following.

 	$ cat input.fc